pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   <strong>Demo</strong>

   <p>
-    Check out a PWA <a href="https://webboard.app/">here</a> that works completely offline!
+    Check out a PWA <a href="https://webboard.app/" target="_blank" rel="noopener">here</a> that works completely offline!
 Open the link once so that the app caches its assets, then close it and open it again while on airplane mode, you will notice the app still works fine!
   </p>
 </div>